 Cutting through the red tape

 The FAA has made it easier for manufacturers and operators to install safety equipment in a more efficient manner after the administration authorized the 2013 Non-Required Safety Enhancing Equipment policy.
-The policy utilizes a “common sense” approach to find an even balance between the risk associated with helicopter flight and aviation safety.
+The policy utilizes a “common sense” approach to find an even balance between the risk associated with a helicopter flight and aviation safety.

-Representatives of the helicopter industry and the FAA are ensuring that newly-manufactured helicopters are made to prevent injuries, damage from bird-strikes and post-crash fires.
+Representatives of the helicopter industry and the FAA are ensuring that newly-manufactured helicopters are made to prevent injuries, damage from bird strikes, and post-crash fires.

 In 2014, the FAA also made requirements that commercial helicopter operators, including air ambulances and air taxis, have stricter rules and procedures during flights, stronger communication and training, and more on-board safety equipment.

 Although significant accomplishments are being made to improve helicopter safety, aviation accidents are still dangerous and hold a high risk of causing serious injuries or death.
-If you or someone you love has been involved in a helicopter crash, contact Henness & Haight’s Las Vegas aviation accident lawyers for a free, no obligation consultation.
+If you or someone you love has been involved in a helicopter crash, contact Henness & Haight’s Las Vegas aviation accident lawyers for a free, no-obligation consultation.
 We will review your claim and determine if you have legal options.
 Our attorneys will not charge you any legal fees unless we are able to recover fair compensation for your claim.